falahrajput/falahrajput/README.md

 ## Hi there, I'm Falah 👋

-I like to call myself an AI-native product manager and operator.
-I am interested new AI products, how they are built and deployed.
+I am an AI-native product manager and operator.
+I am interested in new AI products and systems and how they are built.

 I like seeing how design. data and systems can come together to solve real-world business problems.